TheLokj/WizardEye/README.md

 You should initially create a WizardEye database using the following command:

 ```
-wizardeye database --init -d /path/to/database
+wizardeye database init -d /path/to/database
 ```

 This will generate a `/database/` directory compatible with WizardEye.
 Feel free to move it elsewhere or rename the folder after this initialisation.

 #### About the database

 The database is a directory containing sub-directories representing targets and already processed tracks.

 ```
 database/
 ├── hg19/                           # reference
-│   ├── sus_scrofa_k35_w1_n1_o2_l1/ # a track divided and aligned on the reference
+│   ├── sus_scrofa_k35_bwa8651fd65/ # a track divided and aligned on the reference
 │   │   ├── map_all.bw      	    # all overlapping k-mers
 │   │   ├── map_uniq.bw             # unique overlapping k-mers
 │   │   └── info.yaml               # information about the track